This article highlights the best things to do in Goleta, California.

 Spend the Day at the Goleta Beach Park

-Goleta Beach Park, located close to the airport and the university (UCSB), is a great place to spend some time with friends and family.
+Goleta Beach Park (or Goleta County Beach), located close to the airport and the university (UCSB), is a great place to spend some time with friends and family.

 The park has a pier from where you can fish without a license (like from all piers in California).
 A paddle sports center is located on-site.
 In there, you can rent paddleboards, kayaks, and other equipment.